-- 9.2 The Council may establish joint arrangements with one or more local authorities and/or their executives to exercise functions which are not executive functions in any of the participating authorities, or to advise the Council.
-Such arrangements may involve the appointment of a joint committee with these other local authorities and the Council shall appoint Councillors to represent it on the joint committee. - 9.3 The Cabinet or Deputy Leaders may establish joint arrangements with one or more local authorities to exercise functions which are executive functions.
-Such arrangements may involve the appointment of joint committees with these other local authorities and the Cabinet shall (save as provided below) appoint Cabinet members only to such joint committees. - 9.4 The Cabinet may appoint non-Cabinet members of the Council to a joint committee exercising executive functions if the joint committee has functions for only part of the area of the authority, and that area is smaller than two-fifths of the authority by area or population.
-In such cases, the Cabinet may appoint to the joint committee any councillor who is a councillor for a ward which is wholly or partly contained within the area.
+- 9.1 The Council may establish joint arrangements with one or more local authorities and/or their executives to exercise functions which are not executive functions in any of the participating authorities, or to advise the Borough Council.
+Such arrangements may involve the appointment of a joint committee with such other local authorities in which case Council shall appoint Councillors to represent it on the joint committee. - 9.2 Cabinet or Cabinet Members may establish joint arrangements with one or more local authorities to exercise functions which are executive functions.
+Such arrangements may involve the appointment of joint committees with these other local authorities and the Cabinet shall (save as provided below) appoint Cabinet members only to such joint committees. - 9.3 Cabinet may appoint non-Cabinet members of the Council to a joint committee exercising executive functions if the joint committee has functions for only part of the area of the authority, and that area is smaller than two-fifths of the authority by area or population.
+In such cases, Cabinet may appoint to the joint committee any councillor who is a councillor for a ward which is wholly or partly contained within the area.
 In this case the political balance requirements do not apply to such appointments.